ModelEngineering/controlSBML/README.md

 * Factories that create elements of closed loop systems such as PID controllers, filters, and adders.
 * Simplified construction of entire closed loop systems characterized by SBML models.

 SBML models are characterized in terms of inputs and outputs.
 Inputs are anything that can be manipulated directly during a simulation.
 Examples of inputs are: concentrations of chemical species (floating or fixed), compartment sizes, and parameters.
 Outputs are anything that can change during a simulation.
 This includes species concentrations and reaction fluxes.
+The semantics of setting an input to particular value is that this is its value in the simulation from the time until it is changed again or the simulation ends.

 ``controlSBML`` interfaes to the ``control`` package by creating two kinds of ``control`` objects for an SBML model: